billscientific/billscientific.github.io/index.md

 ### Short bio

 After my physics studies at Heidelberg University, Germany, I joined the Institute for Theoretical Computer Science in Graz, Austria, for my doctoral studies with [Robert Legenstein](https://www.tugraz.at/institute/igi/people/prof-legenstein/).
-After my PhD, [Karlheinz Meier](https://www.kip.uni-heidelberg.de/vision/people/karlheinz/) gave me the opportunity to give a course on Brain-inspired Computing at the Physics Department in Heidelberg.
+After my PhD, [Karlheinz Meier](https://www.kip.uni-heidelberg.de/vision/people/karlheinz/) gave me the opportunity to give a course on Brain-inspired Computing for master students at the Physics Department in Heidelberg.
 In 2017, I joined the groups of [Jan Drugowitsch](https://drugowitschlab.hms.harvard.edu/people-0) (Neurobiology) and [Sam Gershman](http://gershmanlab.webfactional.com/people/sam.html) (Psychology) at Harvard University.

 ### Publications